KraftRicardo/rsonpath-plotting/README.md

 # rsonpath-plotting

-A Python project for generating plots to analyze and visualize results from **[rsonpath](https://github.com/rsonquery/rsonpath)** experiments and its lookup-table (LUT) modification.
+A Python project for generating plots to analyze and visualize results from **[rsonpath-lut](https://github.com/KraftRicardo/rsonpath/tree/main)** experiments and its lookup-table (LUT) modification.

 ---

 ## ✨ Features

-This repository includes multiple plotting scripts, each producing specialized figures for different aspects of `rsonpath` performance.
+This repository includes multiple plotting scripts, each producing specialized figures for different aspects of `rsonpath-lut` performance.
-All figures below are automatically generated using real benchmark data.
+All figures below are automatically generated using the data generated from there.

 ---